 *Required educational experiences

-In addition to clinical activity, involvement in medical education is also a minor emphasis of the fellowship.
+Medical education is a minor emphasis of the fellowship.

-- Teaching, instruction, and shadowing of medical residents and medical students
+- Teaching, instruction, and shadowing for medical residents and medical students

 - Formal didactic instruction to peers, medical residents and medical students on topics related to rehabilitation psychology, psychological testing, and neuropsychological and cognitive testing